 Metal roofs made from steel or aluminum became more widespread in recent years, due partly to their durability and because they’re fireproof.
 These are pricey roofs that need specialty contractors for installation.
 However, they will be cost-effective over the long-term because of their longevity.
 Many kinds of metal roofing systems are on the market, including raised-seam panels and merchandise that mimic the design of composite shingles.
 This is one of our specializations here at 2nd2None, and it’s definitely a great investment if you’re looking to make the roof over your home or business in Huntsville, AL durable and good-looking.

 Asphalt Composite Shingles:

 These are low cost and easily procurable.
-This is by far the most widespread style of roofing material.
+They are by far the most widespread style of roofing material.

 Wood Shakes or Shingles:

 These are expensive but attractive shingles.
 They have great sturdiness but are not a decent choice in regions where there’s danger of fire.

 Long the foremost predominant image in Southern California and Florida, the supposed Spanish-style red roof continues to be common but is being gradually replaced by metal and other roofing materials that mimic this style.
 Different roofing materials are currently obtainable which meet ceramic tile’s fire resistance but are often lighter and place much less stress on the building.
 This kind of shingle is termed the half-barrel because it’s primarily a cylinder cut in half lengthwise, roughly sixteen inches long.

 These artificial tiles made of recycled materials, including rubber, are gaining widespread usage.
 They closely match slate and different sorts of stone tile but are a lot lighter and less prone to damage.

 This is often a quite attractive, high-end roofing choice.
 However, it’s expensive and very heavy.
 Slate roofs are very slippery to walk on and tough to repair once broken.